 Tuesday 17th December 1998.

 At Betim I caught the ferry over to Panjim, then started to walk and hitch at the same time.
-It would be 29 years before I would return with my wife to a very different Goa.
+I was feeling very sad to be leaving such a wonderful place and although I had every intention to come back again soon, it would be 29 years before I would return, this time with my wife to a very different Goa.
 (There is a separate section titled "Goa Revisited in 1997")

 From Goa to Calcutta - via Bangalore and Madras

-At Londa I tried to get a student concession, but they were not able to issue them there.
-I was told that I could get the concession forms at Hubli, about 50 miles away.
+At Londa I tried to get a student concession rail ticket, but the ticket office there was not able to issue them.
+I was told that I would be able to get the concession forms at Hubli, about 50 miles away.
 So I bought the only full fare ticket I would pay for in India, only to find that the ticket office had just been painted and I got wet paint all over my arm and watch.
-The "wet paint" warning signs were in fact prominently displayed, but as they were in Hindi, I hadn't been able to read them.
+The "wet paint" warning signs were in fact prominently displayed, but as they were written in Hindi, I hadn't been able to read them.